Risk management concepts and the CISSP (part 1) [updated 2021]

 Mitigating risk by implementing the necessary security controls, policies and procedures to protect an asset.
 This can be achieved by altering, reducing or eliminating the threat and/or vulnerability associated with the risk.

 To avoid the outcomes of risk, we can assign the potential loss associated with a risk to a third party, such as an insurance company.

 It involves the acceptance of the loss associated with a potential risk.

-However, in risk management, we mitigate the threats that itself should not introduce new vulnerabilities.
-It’s an ongoing process that must be conducted by organizations in order to prevent cyber attacks.
-The above discussed management techniques and processes are the basic and fundamental and are also included in CISSP exam by International Information Systems Security Certification Consortium.
+However, in risk management, we mitigate the threats that themselves should not introduce new vulnerabilities.
+It’s an ongoing process that must be conducted by organizations to prevent cyberattacks.
+The above-discussed management techniques and processes are fundamental and are also included in the CISSP exam by International Information Systems Security Certification Consortium.